ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 dest
   The remote absolute path or data set where the content should be copied to.

-  \ :literal:`dest`\  can be a USS file, directory or MVS data set name.
+  ``dest`` can be a USS file, directory or MVS data set name.

-  If \ :literal:`dest`\  has missing parent directories, they will be created.
+  If ``dest`` has missing parent directories, they will be created.

-  If \ :literal:`dest`\  is a nonexistent USS file, it will be created.
+  If ``dest`` is a nonexistent USS file, it will be created.

-  If \ :literal:`dest`\  is a new USS file or replacement, the file will be appropriately tagged with either the system's default locale or the encoding option defined.
+  If ``dest`` is a new USS file or replacement, the file will be appropriately tagged with either the system's default locale or the encoding option defined.
 If the USS file is a replacement, the user must have write authority to the file either through ownership, group or other permissions, else the module will fail.

-  If \ :literal:`dest`\  is a nonexistent data set, it will be created following the process outlined here and in the \ :literal:`volume`\  option.
+  If ``dest`` is a nonexistent data set, it will be created following the process outlined here and in the ``volume`` option.

-  If \ :literal:`dest`\  is a nonexistent data set, the attributes assigned will depend on the type of \ :literal:`src`\ .
-If \ :literal:`src`\  is a USS file, \ :literal:`dest`\  will have a Fixed Block (FB) record format and the remaining attributes will be computed.
-If \ :emphasis:`is\_binary=true`\ , \ :literal:`dest`\  will have a Fixed Block (FB) record format with a record length of 80, block size of 32760, and the remaining attributes will be computed.
-If \ :emphasis:`executable=true`\ ,\ :literal:`dest`\  will have an Undefined (U) record format with a record length of 0, block size of 32760, and the remaining attributes will be computed.
+  If ``dest`` is a nonexistent data set, the attributes assigned will depend on the type of ``src``.
+If ``src`` is a USS file, ``dest`` will have a Fixed Block (FB) record format and the remaining attributes will be computed.
+If *is_binary=true*, ``dest`` will have a Fixed Block (FB) record format with a record length of 80, block size of 32760, and the remaining attributes will be computed.
+If *executable=true*,``dest`` will have an Undefined (U) record format with a record length of 0, block size of 32760, and the remaining attributes will be computed.

   If ``src`` is a file and ``dest`` a partitioned data set, ``dest`` does not need to include a member in its value, the module can automatically compute the resulting member name from ``src``.

   When ``dest`` is a data set, precedence rules apply.
 If ``dest_data_set`` is set, this will take precedence over an existing data set.
 If ``dest`` is an empty data set, the empty data set will be written with the expectation its attributes satisfy the copy.
 Lastly, if no precendent rule has been exercised, ``dest`` will be created with the same attributes of ``src``.

-  When the \ :literal:`dest`\  is an existing VSAM (KSDS) or VSAM (ESDS), then source can be an ESDS, a KSDS or an RRDS.
-The VSAM (KSDS) or VSAM (ESDS) \ :literal:`dest`\  will be deleted and recreated following the process outlined in the \ :literal:`volume`\  option.
+  When the ``dest`` is an existing VSAM (KSDS) or VSAM (ESDS), then source can be an ESDS, a KSDS or an RRDS.
+The VSAM (KSDS) or VSAM (ESDS) ``dest`` will be deleted and recreated following the process outlined in the ``volume`` option.

-  When the \ :literal:`dest`\  is an existing VSAM (RRDS), then the source must be an RRDS.
-The VSAM (RRDS) will be deleted and recreated following the process outlined in the \ :literal:`volume`\  option.
+  When the ``dest`` is an existing VSAM (RRDS), then the source must be an RRDS.
+The VSAM (RRDS) will be deleted and recreated following the process outlined in the ``volume`` option.

-  When \ :literal:`dest`\  is and existing VSAM (LDS), then source must be an LDS.
-The VSAM (LDS) will be deleted and recreated following the process outlined in the \ :literal:`volume`\  option.
+  When ``dest`` is and existing VSAM (LDS), then source must be an LDS.
+The VSAM (LDS) will be deleted and recreated following the process outlined in the ``volume`` option.

   ``dest`` can be a previously allocated generation data set (GDS) or a new GDS.